 Check Price on Amazon

-Nioxin is the most widely recommended professional brand for thinning hair, and System 2 is their formula for fine, uncolored hair (their most popular system).
-The shampoo cleanses the scalp while the niacinamide and biotin formula improves circulation and strand thickness over time.
+Nioxin is one of the most familiar professional-positioned brands for thinning-looking hair, and System 2 is their formula for fine, uncolored hair.
+The shampoo cleanses the scalp while the system is positioned around fuller-looking strands and a more structured scalp routine.

 3. Pura D'or Anti-Thinning Shampoo -- Best Natural Formula

-Pura D'or is sulfate-free with a blend of biotin, saw palmetto (a natural DHT blocker), argan oil, and nettles.
-It's the right pick for people who prefer natural formulas or have sensitive scalps that react badly to harsher surfactants.
-The ingredient list is genuinely substantive for a "natural" product -- not just marketing.
-At ~$25, it's competitively priced against Nioxin and performs well in before/after reviews for both shedding reduction and scalp health.
+Pura D'or is sulfate-free with a blend of biotin, saw palmetto, argan oil, and nettles.
+It is the right pick for people who prefer botanical-leaning formulas or have sensitive scalps that react badly to harsher surfactants.
+At ~$25, it is competitively priced against Nioxin, but it should be treated as cosmetic scalp and fullness support rather than a hair-loss treatment.

 Check Price on Amazon